Azure/azure-devtestlab/README.md

 - **Artifacts for Azure DevTest Labs:** These artifacts can be deployed onto VMs in Azure DevTest Labs in the new Azure portal.

 - **Azure Resource Manager Quickstart Templates for Azure DevTest Labs:** These templates help with creation and deployment of resources related to Azure DevTest Labs (e.g. Labs, VMs and VM templates etc).
+- **Open Source Code of Conduct:** This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ---
 ### Artifacts Authoring: